 Posture is something that plays an important role in our everyday lives.
 Your posture can actually affect how you feel.
 Good posture can provide you with higher energy levels, more confidence, relief of neck tension, migraine relief, prevent back and shoulder issues, and support for already existing chronic back pains.
-There are many different types of posture problems including lordosis, kyphosis, flatback, swayback, and forward neck or head.
-If you are experiencing any of these posture problems, read on to determine what condition you have and what is actually causing it.

 Forward Neck or Head

 In this posture position, the neck and head are in a forward position where the head is extending out past the shoulders.
 It is more common today than ever for people to experience something called “tech neck”, caused by constantly hunching over our phones and computers all day resulting in a forward neck tilt.
 You may be experiencing tension, stiffness, or pain in your neck, shoulders, and back.
 The body will follow where your head goes, so if your head is forward, your shoulders and back will also hunch forward.
 Anyone can benefit from posture support considering how fast technology is growing in our lives.
 Your neck is designed to stay vertical to support the weight of your skull, which on average is about 10-12 pounds.
 Every inch that your head falls forward, it adds another 10 pounds of stress on the neck, shoulders, back, and spine.